armStrapTools/sunxi-tools/README.md

     ./configure --host=arm-linux-gnueabihf
     make

-To build the bare-metal tools, use the '--with-baremetal' switch when running configure.

-    ./configure --with-baremetal
-    make

 To install the tools, just do a `make install` once everything is build.
 To change the default installation path, use the `--prefix` switch.

     ./configure --host=arm-linux-gnueabihf --prefix=/home/user/arm-build/usr